margielamob/transformers_from_scratch/README.md

 Beam search keeps track of multiple hypotheses at each decoding step, which often yields better translations than greedy decoding.

+## Future Work
+JAX Implementation
+One of the planned improvements is to rewrite this codebase using JAX for better performance, particularly to leverage Apple Silicon acceleration.
+JAX's just-in-time compilation and automatic differentiation should provide significant speed improvements over the current PyTorch implementation.

 ## Acknowledgments

 - The Transformer implementation is based on the paper [Attention Is All You Need](https://arxiv.org/abs/1706.03762)